balena-io/deploy-to-balena-action/README.md

 ## Inputs

+Inputs are provided using the `with:` section of your workflow YML file.

 | key | Description | Required | Default |
 | --- | --- | --- | --- |
 | balena_token | API key to balenaCloud | true | |